microsoft/Windows-driver-samples/audio/sysvad/README.md

 ## Build the sample

 If you simply want to Build this sample driver and don't intend to run or test it, then you do not need a target computer (also called a test computer).
-If, however, you would like to deploy, run and test this sample driver, then you need a second computer that will server as your target computer.
+If, however, you would like to deploy, run and test this sample driver, then you need a second computer that will serve as your target computer.
 Instructions are provided in the **Run the sample** section to show you how to set up the target computer - also referred to as *provisioning* a target computer.

 Perform the following steps to build this sample driver.